Dual Degree Programs

 The Law School offers a program of law study that leads to a Juris Doctor degree with an emphasis in taxation.
 The program signifies tax law experience beyond that normally obtained by law graduates, but not as extensive as that obtained in a Masters of Taxation degree program.

 Business school and economics department courses taken for Law School credit under the Tax Emphasis Program are limited to 6 semester credit hours and must have received prior approval from the faculty.
-Students may take more than the required 18 credit hours of tax courses, however, to ensure a broad legal education, at least 73 credit hours must be earned in courses outside of taxation.
+Students may take more than the required 18 credit hours of tax courses.

 Students can complete the program within the normal three-year law degree period by planning the program of law study effectively and taking a summer session or a heavier-than-average load each semester after the first year.
 Law students who wish to participate to participate in the program should submit enrollment forms to both the program director and the law school registrar.

 Colorado Law offers certificate programs that demonstrate a completion of a concentrated course of study in a specific legal field.
 Certificates require at least 92 credit hours (89 are required for the JD), with at least 18 or 21 of the 92 hours in designated courses.